-In the first quarter of 2016, revenues and net income were positively impacted by the inclusion of a full quarter of operations from our acquisitions of Airclic, e-customs and Pentant.
-Revenues in the first quarter were negatively impacted by the weakening of the euro, Canadian dollar, Norwegian krone, Swedish krona and British pound sterling compared to the US dollar.
-Net income for the first quarter was also negatively impacted by \$0.1 million of other charges, primarily attributable to acquisition-related costs with respect to completed and prospective acquisitions.
+In 2016, revenues, gross margins and net income were positively impacted on a comparative basis to 2015 by the inclusion of a full period of operations from our fiscal 2015 acquisitions of Computer Management USA, Inc. and Computer Management NA, Inc., Customs Info LLC, Airclic Inc., e-customs Inc. and Pentant Limited as well as the partial period of operations from our fiscal 2016 acquisitions of MK Data, BearWare and Oz.
+Revenue growth was partially offset by the negative impact of the weakening of the euro, Canadian dollar, Norwegian krone, Swedish krona and British pound sterling compared to the US dollar.
+Net income was negatively impacted by \$1.4 million of acquisition-related costs with respect to completed and prospective acquisitions as well as restructuring costs of \$0.1 million in 2016.